 Darkest Hour: Sango and Miroku waiting for the Wind Tunnel to absorb them while their despair consumes the light within the Shikon no Tama leaving it in darkness.

-Sesshoumaru's darkest hour occurs when he finally learns the truth about Tenseiga's origins and the real reason why he was given Meidou Zangetsuha, resulting in him believing that his father had been training Inuyasha to kill him.
+Sesshoumaru's darkest hour occurs when he finally learns the truth about Tenseiga's origins and the real reason why he was given Meidou Zangetsuha, resulting in him believing that his father wanted Inuyasha to kill him to get the perfected technique back to Tessaiga.
 His Heroic BSOD is so overwhelming that even Myouga is desperate to help him.
-He's left so shaken that when Naraku attacks his group he doesn't even try to rescue them; Inuyasha ends up saving them while he watches from a distance.
+He's left so shaken that he leaves his group vulnerable for Naraku to attack them and Sango had to rescue them instead.
 Nothing in the manga - not even Kagura's death or Rin's second death - has ever made him despair the way thinking his father hated him did.

 Inuyasha is tricked into thinking he murdered Kagome in his blood rage.
 This breaks him down so completely that he gives into his despair and demon blood.

 Date Peepers: Every time Inuyasha/Kagome or Miroku/Sango have any romantic moments, the rest of the group will be either spying or eavesdropping.

 Death Equals Emotion: Kanna starts showing that she actually has emotions and cared for Kagura just a little bit before her death.

 Death Glare: Sesshoumaru.
 Early in the manga, he scares off a pack of wolves with his glare alone.
 Later on, he's badly injured to such an unusual degree that Kagome and Shippou worry about it and discuss healing him.
 His glare sends both of them scurrying behind Inuyasha for protection.